-- (a) A cannabis pre-application fee is due and payable in full when a cannabis pre-application is submitted; - (b) A cannabis pre-application interview fee is due and payable in full within ten (10) days of notice that a pre-application interview has been granted; - (c) A cannabis use permit application fee is due and payable in full when a qualified applicant submits a cannabis special use permit application; - (d) A cannabis use permit renewal fee is due and payable for each location when a cannabis use permit renewal application is submitted to the City; - (e) An annual cannabis identification badge fee for each owner, manager and employee of a cannabis facility is due and payable annually; - (f) Any other fees for inspection, auditing or investigation not included within the other fees associated with a cannabis use permit application or a cannabis use permit renewal application. - (§ 1, Ord.
-1404-20 (CM), eff.
-July 23, 2020)
+(a) A Type 10 cannabis retail pre-application fee is due and payable in full when a cannabis pre-application is submitted;

+(b) A Type 10 cannabis retail pre-application interview fee is due and payable in full within ten (10) days of notice that a pre-application interview has been granted;

+(c) A cannabis use permit application fee is due and payable in full when a qualified applicant submits a cannabis use permit application;

+(d) A cannabis use permit renewal fee is due and payable for each location when a cannabis use permit renewal application is submitted to the City;

+(e) Any other fees for inspection, auditing or investigation not included within the other fees associated with a cannabis use permit application or a cannabis use permit renewal application.

-14-53.113 Change in location/business structure.
+Sec.
+14-53.112 Change in location/business structure.

 (a) A cannabis use permit does not run with the land.
 It is personal to the permittee.
 A permittee may apply to relocate contingent upon first obtaining a new cannabis use permit for the new location, and approval from the State licensing agency for the new location.

-The process and the fees for relocation shall be the same as the process and fees in Sections 14-53.108 and 14-53.112.
+The process and the fees for relocation shall be the same as the process and fees in Sections 14-53.108 through 14-53.111.

-- (b) Within fifteen (15) calendar days of any change in information provided in the application for a cannabis use permit or any change in status of compliance with the provisions of this chapter, including any change in the applicant's ownership or control, the permittee shall file an application for a new cannabis use permit with the Zoning Administrator and pay the applicable cannabis use permit fee. - (c) A permittee may change the form of its business entity upon application to the Zoning Administrator and presentation of a new business license application under Chapter 3-4 if membership of the new business entity is substantially similar to the original permittee, owner and managers. - (d) If the original permittee is an unincorporated association, mutual or public benefit corporation, agricultural or consumer cooperative and transitions to or forms a new business entity as allowed under MAUCRSA; provided, that the board of directors (or, in the case of an unincorporated association, the owners and managers) are substantially the same as the original permittee. - (e) Although an application for a new cannabis use permit is not required in these two (2) circumstances, the permittee shall notify the Zoning Administrator in writing of the change within ten (10) days, by filing a new business license application with a written explanation of the change.
-Failure to comply with this provision is grounds for cannabis use permit revocation. - (f) Any attempt to transfer a cannabis use permit directly or indirectly in violation of this section is void and is ground for revocation of the cannabis use permit. - (§ 1, Ord.
-1404-20 (CM), eff.
-July 23, 2020)
+(b) Prior to any change in information provided in the application for a cannabis use permit or any change in status of compliance with the provisions of this chapter, including any change in the applicant's ownership or control (maintenance of a minimum 20 percent ownership), the permittee shall file an application for a new cannabis use permit with the Zoning Administrator and pay the applicable cannabis use permit fee.
+No change in ownership shall be effective prior to approval of a new cannabis use permit.

+(c) A permittee may change the form of its business entity upon application to the Zoning Administrator and presentation of a new business license application under Chapter 3-4, provided that either:

+(1) Membership of the new business entity is substantially similar to the original permittee, owner and managers; or

+(2) The original permittee is an unincorporated association, mutual or public benefit corporation, agricultural or consumer cooperative and transitions to or forms a new business entity as allowed under MAUCRSA; provided, that the board of directors (or, in the case of an unincorporated association, the owners and managers) are substantially the same as the original permittee.

+(d) Although an application for a new cannabis use permit is not required in subsections (c)(1) and (c)(2) of this section, the permittee shall notify the Zoning Administrator in writing of the change prior to the change becoming effective by filing a new business license application with a written explanation of the change.
+Failure to comply with this provision is grounds for cannabis use permit revocation.

+(e) Any attempt to transfer a cannabis use permit directly or indirectly in violation of this section is void and is ground for revocation of the cannabis use permit.

-14-53.114 Renewal or revocation.
+Sec.
+14-53.113 Renewal or revocation.